Gertie Gewurztraminer 2018

 A beautifully aromatic dry white wine with just the illusion of sweetness and medium to low acidity making it a perfect food wine.

-Gewürztraminer or Gertie refers to the spicy Traminer grape.
+Gewürztraminer or "Gertie" refers to the spicy Traminer grape.

 It's history was recorded in the village of Tramin from the first century, then spreading to Alsace where Gewürz (spice) was added to its name and Gewürztraminer was used in Alsace from 1870.
-In 1973 the name Traminer was discontinued in Alsace where the grape is simply known as Gewurz or Gertie.
+In 1973 the name Traminer was discontinued in Alsace where the grape is simply known as "Gewurz" or "Gertie".

-Soft off-white color with a tinge of gold with a gorgeous aromatic bouquet of white lavender and violets.
 “Gertie” delivers a dry, yet juicy mouthful of lychee, mango, peach, and honeysuckle-lime notes with just the illusion of sweetness.
 A dry wine with a lovely harmonious balance of acidity and tannin , then a clean bright finish.

+A beautifully aromatic dry white wine with just the illusion of sweetness and medium to low acidity making it a perfect food wine.
 Chilled, this wine serves well by itself as an aperitif and will pair with zesty-flavored fare like BBQ chicken wings and will certainly go well with Thai, Indian, Turkish, Morrocan, Mediterranean and Lebanese dishes using either chicken and fish.
 It is also the all-time-classic pairing for Thanksgiving turkey and all its customary fixings.

-Soil and climate are crucial to Gewürztraminer.
-Vigorous, even unruly, it dislikes chalky soils.
-Budding early, it is very susceptible to frost, needing warm, dry summers, and still it ripens erratically.
 Its natural high sugar content means that in hot climates it can becomes overly sweet but picking early to retain the acidity, means that the varietal aromas do not develop and these aromas may be further diluted by over cropping in an attempt to overcome its historical low yields.

 Gertie is not an easy grape to grow with a quality wine result in mind.
 It shares some characteristics of other tough customers like Pinot Noir and Viognier, both of which we have mastered by ignoring the traditional low yield issue and focusing on fruit quality.